women-who-software/career-returnship-website/src/content/projects/project-hub/project-hub.md

 projectURL: test.com
 githubURL: https://github.com/wwcodecolorado/returnship-project-voting
 ---
-this site will be for members to vote on the next project to work on.
+This site is built by Career Returnship members.
+And will be for members to vote on the next project to work on.